isomerpages/moe-temaseksec/_temasek-experience/Student Leadership (LEAD@TMS).md

 </tr>
 </tbody>
 </table>
-<h3>5 Leadership Groups, Student Rep Committee, House Captains</h3>
+<h3>Leadership Roles</h3>
+<p>The 5 Leadership groups are formal leadership roles that Temasekians can
+look forward to serving in.
+Also, students who demonstrate strong leadership skills can be involved as members of the Student Rep Committee and House Captains.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>